 255 Whitmore Administration Building

-- Meet with Field Experience staff member.
+- Meet with a Field Experience staff member.

 - At the completion of the internship, both you and your on-site supervisor will be asked to submit final evaluation forms to the Field Experience Office.

-- Complete the academic work/project so that your sponsor can post a grade and you can receive your credits.
+- Complete the academic work/project so that your faculty sponsor can post a grade and you can receive your credits.

-When you participate in an internship, you will need a faculty sponsor to help determine the amount of credits you will earn and to guide and evaluate the academic component of your placement.
+When you participate in an internship, you need a faculty sponsor to help determine the amount of credits you will earn and to guide and evaluate the academic component of your placement.
 Although the internship will be like a job, it is actually an academic experience, and the credit you receive will be for that academic component.
 Your sponsor will usually require a graded paper, journal, or project that reflects what you have learned from your experiences.
-Choose a sponsor whose academic work is closely related to your internship field.
+Choose a faculty sponsor whose academic work is closely related to your internship field.

-Visit the Faculty section for information on your responsibilities and expectations as a faculty sponsor.
+Faculty?
+Please read Sponsoring an Internship for information on your responsibilities and expectations as a faculty sponsor.